Hugh O'Neill Hencken: Career

 O'Neill Hencken was an honorary member of the Prehistoric Society and was elected a corresponding fellow of the British Academy in 1972.
 A Festschrift in his honour, Ancient Europe and the Mediterranean, edited by Vladimir Markotic, was published in 1977.
 His collected papers are held by the Harvard Library.

 Personal life

-O'Neill Hencken's second wife Thalassa Cruso was a well-known television presenter.
-They met in Ireland, where both O'Neill Hencken and Cruso, a student of Mortimer Wheeler, were excavating, and married in 1935.
+Hugh O'Neill Hencken married Mary Davies Hopkins at the Espicopal Church in Sedgefield, North Carolina on June 8, 1929.
+The marriage ended in divorce.
+His second wife Thalassa Cruso was a well-known television presenter.
+They met in Ireland, where both O'Neill Hencken and Cruso, a student of Mortimer Wheeler, were excavating, and married in London on October 12, 1935.
 They had three daughters.
+Thalassa died in Wellesley, MA on June 11, 1997.
+She was buried at Newton Cemetery, MA.